 Bylot Island Station

 Bylot Island is located off the northern tip of Baffin Island, Nunavut, Canada.
-It is accessible from the communities of Pond Inlet (Mittimatalik) and Nanisivik, both located on northern Baffin Island.
+It is accessible from the communitiy Mittimatalik (Pond Inlet).
 Research on the island focuses on the southern plain of the island (1600 km2), but the station is located in a glacial valley at the southwestern end of the island.

 Accessibility

-The research station is accessible by charter flight (Twin Otter or helicopter) or by snowmobile from Pond Inlet (Mittimatalik).
-Commercial flights to the Pond Inlet airport are available weekly.
-Each research project must be planned well in advance and must be coordinated with the research activities of the researchers in charge of the station Gilles Gauthier and Dominique Berteaux.
+The research station is accessible by charter flight (Twin Otter or helicopter) or by snowmobile from Mittimatalik (Pond Inlet).
+Commercial flights to Mittimatalik (Pond Inlet) airport are available weekly.
+Each research project must be planned well in advance and must be coordinated with the research activities of the researchers in charge of the station Joël Bêty and Pierre Legagneux.

 Amenities

 The camp is equipped with an outdoor shower, drinking water tank, dry and propane toilets, radio and satellite phone (including low speed internet for email exchange), bear protection (electric fence), first aid kits and storage space.
 Scientific equipment is also available.
 12V/110V electricity is provided 24 hours a day by a generator and solar panels.
 Waste should be sorted and disposed of as soon as possible to Resolute or Pond Inlet.
-Human waste (solids) and waste that does not burn are removed when the camp closes.
+Waste are removed when the camp closes.

 Address and Contact